Nuts and Seeds

 Signs of Spoilage

-• Shriveled or discolored appearance
+• Shriveled or dried-out appearance

 Room Temperature Safety